scrabbletank/farhome-rules/rulesdoc.md

 #### Sweeping Strike

-- **AP Cost:** 5/5/4
+- **AP Cost:** 5/5/5
 - **Weapon:** any spear or polearm
 - **Range:** weapon range
 - **Level Required:** 1/7/17

-Make a melee attack against a medium creature, adding an enhanced die.
-On hit you deal a wound die in damage, knocking the creature prone on a critical.
+Make a melee attack against creature, adding an enhanced die.
+The target makes a Dexterity or Strength save, taking a wound die in damage on hit.
+If the creature is your size or smaller they are knocked prone on a critical.

 ***Enhanced:*** You deal normal damage instead.

-***Superior:*** You may use this against Large or smaller creatures.
-While the creature is prone all melee attacks against this creature add a critical success.
+***Superior:*** You may target up to 3 creatures in your zone of control.

 ### Level 2